 Cajuns for Christ, a ministry to the athletes at the University of Louisiana co-sponsored by Chi Alpha and the Fellowship of Christian Athletes began in 1994 when Eric Treuil, as campus minister, started a Wednesday Bible study in the athletic dorm for the athletes across every sport.
-The time demand on athletes is pretty intense, from workouts, practices, film sessions, and study hall along with various other meetings.
-With all these demands it leaves very little time for athletes to get involved with activities of a regular student and the reason our weekly Bible study has to be after 8pm and specific to athletes.
+The time demand for athletes is pretty intense, from workouts, practices, film sessions, and study hall, along with various other meetings.
+With all these demands, it leaves very little time for athletes to get involved with activities of a regular student and the reason our weekly Bible study has to be after 8pm and specific to athletes.

-A number of athletes have followed up salvation with water baptism in the UL Intramural Center swimming pool.
+Several athletes have followed up salvation with water baptism in the UL Intramural Center swimming pool.
 At an away game, Otha Peters, linebacker for UL Ragin’ Cajuns, told Eric the Lord convicted him of his need to be baptized in water, so Eric baptized him in the swimming pool at the hotel where the athletes were staying.

 For the original news story see: https://news.ag.org/en/News/Ragin-for-Christ by DeAnn Alford, Sept.
 28, 2021

 Did you know there are other XA missionaries serving as football chaplains to reach college athletes at University of California Davis, Idaho State University, University of Central Arkansas, Southern Arkansas University, Sam Houston State University, Nicholls State University (Louisiana), and Western New Mexico State U.